 There are various possibilities for intranets: screening by IP address or by means of a login.

-The Webpack module offers forms, fora, polls and a guest book.
 Forms are often used to maintain convention registrations or other events online, sending participants e-mails automatically etc.